cpataltmetrik/Groot/README.md

 ## **Understanding the Folder structure**
 ```
  1. config --> this folder contains all ENV related JSON files, where baseURL is saved
+ 2. config-wdio --> this folder contains all webdriver IO config files specific to browsers
-    1.1. wdio.local.conf.ts -> will have all the default configs, and some are overriden according to our requirement
+     2.1. base.conf.ts -> will have all the default configs, and some are overriden according to our requirement
- 2. config-wdio --> this folder contains all webdriver IO config files specific to browsers (yet to add more browser config files)
+     2.2. local.conf.ts -> overriden file on top of base.conf.ts file, specific to run cases in local according to SET BROWSER
  3. src\main\helper --> contains all the helper classes like Custom methods and Navigator classes et
  4. src\main\pageObjects --> Contains all the page classes, which contains all the locators and their respective actions
  5. src\main\utilities --> Contains utility methods or classes like File name generator, email generator and etc